PedroMarques27Vault/ComputacaoLargaEscala/prog1/README.md

 ### Main Objective:

-Process file texts efficiently by splitting processing load for worker threads.
+Count the number of words, words starting with vowels and words ending in consonants, efficiently,  by splitting processing load for worker threads.

 ### Multithreaded Implementation: